This post may contain affiliate links. Read my whole disclosure here.

-Some time ago I wrote about our story of raising a child without punishments (or time-outs) and I realized that the most difficult thing for me was to find the way to discipline my son while still being a positive and gentle parent.
+Some time ago, I wrote about our story of raising a child without punishments (or time-outs), and I realized that the most difficult thing for me was to find ways to discipline my son while still being a positive and gentle parent.

-In fact, studies show that punishments are inefficient on the long run and have several negative effects on kids.
+In fact, studies show that punishments are inefficient in the long run and have several negative effects on kids.
 Instead, using gentle discipline methods is a great way to raise happy and confident kids!

-When I think about positive parenting, I keep in mind one important thing that I’ve learned from Tina Payne Bryson (the author of “No drama discipline”): a right way to discipline a child is one that doesn’t make the child (or the parent) feel bad at the end.
+When I think about positive parenting, I keep in mind one important thing that I learned from Dr. Tina Payne Bryson (the author of “No drama discipline“): the right way to discipline a child is one that doesn’t make the child (or the parent) feel bad at the end.

 Here are 3 efficient ways to prevent some of the difficult moments:

 - building and maintaining a strong connection with the child by spending quality time together every day.
 (A child who feels connected with the parent is less likely to misbehave.)

 - spending special time with the child to create a safe place for them to express their emotions and fears.

 - identifying the triggers before the situation escalates.
 (Sometimes children misbehave because they feel tired, hungry or frustrated.
 If you are able to identify the triggers on time, you will be able to prevent a lot of moments when the situation goes out of control.)

 Parents often use time-outs because they want to punish negative behaviors and teach children to calm down.
 The problem with time-outs is that they send the wrong message.
 Kids understand that they are not “wanted” when they misbehave and that they have no support in dealing with difficult feelings.